 The Copenhagen Metro also goes direct to Central Station.
 You can walk to your hotel from there or switch metros to stop closer to your hotel.

-Purchase your metro ticket at the same ticket machines.
+Purchase your metro ticket at the same airport ticket machines.
 The cost of the metro is the same as the train.

 Follow the signs for the metro station from Terminal 3.